Member $250 | Non-Member $350

 Time to complete

 This course will take approximately 8 hours to complete.
-You will have up to 6 months from your enrollment date to complete your coursework, successfully pass the online final exam and complete the online course evaluation.
+You will have up to 6 months from your purchase date to complete your coursework, successfully pass the online final exam and complete the online course evaluation.

 All course materials are provided as PDF downloads via the course online community (registrant-access only).
 No hardcopy materials are mailed for this course.